Khu Khot: History

-Originally, Sai Mai used to be a muban (village) in the area of Khu Khot.
-Later, it was separated as part of Bang Khen district, Bangkok.
-Until now, it has become a full Sai Mai district.
+Originally, "Sai Mai" was a muban (village) located within the area of Khu Khot.
+It was later separated to become part of Bang Khen district, Bangkok.
+Eventually, Sai Mai grew into a full-fledged district of its own.

-The term Khu Khot, directly translated as "meandered ditch".
+The name "Khu Khot" can be directly translated as "meandering ditch", though the exact origin or intended meaning of the name remains uncertain.

-Vietnam Airlines Flight 831 crashed into a paddy field in Khu Khot on September 9, 1988.
+On September 9, 1988, Vietnam Airlines Flight 831 crashed into a paddy field in Khu Khot.

+More recently, on October 1, 2024, a tragic school field trip accident occurred in the same area, when a bus carrying students from Uthai Thani caught fire on Vibhavadi Rangsit Road, near the National Memorial.
+The incident claimed 23 lives, including 20 students and 3 teachers.

 Geography

 Khu Khot is regarded as the westernmost part of Lam Luk Ka district, about 16 km north of the centre of Lam Luk Ka, and about 16 km south of the city of Pathum Thani.

-The area bounded by other places (from the north clockwise): Rangsit in Thanyaburi district, Lat Sawai in its district, Sanam Bin in Don Mueang district and Sai Mai in Sai Mai district (Bangkok), with Lak Hok in Mueang Pathum Thani district, respectively.
+The area bounded by other places (from the north clockwise): Prachathipat in Thanyaburi district, Lat Sawai in its district, Sanam Bin in Don Mueang district and Sai Mai in Sai Mai district (Bangkok), with Lak Hok in Mueang Pathum Thani district, respectively.

 Khu Khot has total area of 24.975 km2 (9.642 mi2).